tomasdeml/BTDB/KNOWN_ISSUES.md

 ## Event Store

 ### General
-- [Issue Bobris/BTDB#19] Do not create events containing dictionary properties with recursive value type (applies to transitive relationships as well), e.g.
+- [Fixed in issue Bobris/BTDB#19] Do not create events containing dictionary properties with recursive value type (applies to transitive relationships as well), e.g.
 ```csharp
 class ObjectValidatedEvent
 {